antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands.md

 # 172
 ```

-Here we tabulate the most frequent
+Here we tabulate the most frequent words (in descending order):

 ```perl6
 my @tbls = do for %wordTallies3.pairs.sort(-*.value).rotor(40) { to-pretty-table(transpose([$_>>.key, $_>>.value])